0virusdetect/php-mvc-curd/README.md

     RewriteEngine on

 ## **Databse setup**
-* create a database named mvc
+* Create a Database named mvc
-* then copy and paste the mvc.sql file data into sql query
+* Then copy and paste the mvc.sql File Data into sql Query
 * Then change the Username and Password in config/database.php file

 **-Thankyou**